Maritime-Robotics-Student-Society/blog/_posts/articles/2018-03-19-Connecting the WiFi dongle.md

 any device is connected, so that wasn't the issue.

-We then tried to make our long cable more like an actual USB cable, so we simply twisted the two data lines togheter, and miraculously, the WiFi started working, togheter with any other USB device that we connected to our cable.
+We then tried to make our long cable more like an actual USB cable, so we simply twisted the two data lines together, and miraculously, the WiFi started working, together with any other USB device that we connected to our cable.
 Even though we now have a working USB cable, we still haven't managed to explain the big difference in the two kinds of USB signals.